Crunchy sweet Palmiers (Schweineohren)

-Also called Palmiers or Prussiens, it is a sweet French pastry that is made from puff pastry.
+Also called Palmiers or sometimes called Elephant Ears, is a sweet French pastry that is made from puff pastry.
 They are usually filled with butter, sugar and sometimes cinnamon.
 There are also savory versions of this pastry.

-Admittedly, the name Schweineohren, which means pig ear, is a bit misleading.
-The strange name came about because of their appearance, and with a lot of imagination they resemble pig’s ears.
+Admittedly, the name Schweineohren, which means pig ear, is misleading.
+The strange name came about because of their appearance.
+With a lot of imagination they resemble pig’s ears.

 The filling in this recipe is made with a mixture of butter, cinnamon and sugar.
 If you don’t like cinnamon, you can of course make the filling just with sugar.
 You can then dunk the baked and cooled Schweineohren pastry edges in melted chocolate.